Board of Trustees for 2016-2018:

 - Vice President: Emily Lawsin (of Seattle, WA)

-- Secretary: Bobby Dalton G. Roy (Mid-California, Sacramento-Delta)
+- Secretary: Bobby Dalton G. Roy (of Mid-California, Sacramento-Delta)

 - Treasurer: Christine Marasigan (of Anchorage/Kodiak, AK)